RAG: What YOU Need to Know to Apply AI at Work

 What is RAG used for?

-This approach allows AI systems to access and utilize up-to-date information, enhancing their ability to provide relevant and informed answers.
+This approach allows AI systems to access and utilize up-to-date information, enhancing their ability to answer questions and provide relevant and informed answers.

 What is the difference between RAG and an LLM?